- Introduction: Types of Avalanche Photodiodes

 5. APD Array System Modelling

-A key feature of the book is the emphasis on design considerations and how they may impact device performance.
-The book discusses the key detector characteristics covering both the theoretical definition of common figures of merit as well as their practical impact on sensor system performance.
-The author reviews the desired performance characteristics and practical manufacturing constraints, including how APD figures of merit would impact photoreceiver performance.
+In addition, the author reviews desired performance characteristics and practical manufacturing constraints, including how APD figures of merit would impact photoreceiver performance.
 In particular, crystal growth, material selection and application issues that impact design considerations are addressed.

-- Addresses the materials, device, and system design challenges that face researchers today, presenting all the information in one key resource to enable potential solutions
+- Addresses the materials, device and system design challenges that face researchers today, presenting all the information in one key resource

-- Written by an industry expert with 13 years of experience developing InAlAs, InGaAs & InP avalanche photodiodes (APDs)
+- Written by an industry expert with 13 years of experience developing InAlAs, InGaAs and InP avalanche photodiodes (APDs)

 : Materials Scientists and Engineers, Electrical Engineers, researchers, scientists and engineers working in R&D